Female Genital Mutilation ( FGM ) - Standard Operating Procedure for recording and reporting

 - Supporting and providing advice to staff on the FGM procedure and its implications/direct link to the wider ‘safeguarding children and adult procedures and requirements;

 - Provide and support the delivery of FGM training throughout the Trust;

-- Liaising with West Yorkshire Police on specific cases of FGM in under 18 year old girls.
+- Liaising with West Yorkshire Police on specific cases of FGM in under 18 year old female children.

 The CSU Clinical Directors and Heads of Nursing are responsible for:

 - Supporting the implementation of the FGM procedure within their areas of responsibility ensuring staff within the CSUs are aware of and implement the FGM procedure requirements;

 - Ensuring that staff receive mandatory safeguarding training;